π Welcome

 - Explore key factors affecting wind speed and power: Learn about factors such as wind speed, altitude, location and environmental conditions that influence wind energy production.

-- Analyze different wind energy sources: Evaluate the differences between high places, open spaces, coastal regions and offshore areas in terms of wind energy potential.
+- Analyze different wind energy sources: Evaluate the differences between mountains, open plains, coastal regions and offshore areas in terms of wind energy potential.

 - Understand the mechanism of wind: Gain insight into the dynamics of sea breeze vs. land breeze and how these mechanisms affect wind power.

-- Explore offshore wind energy: Learn about offshore wind turbines and their advantages in capturing stronger, more consistent winds.
+- Explore offshore wind energy: Learn about offshore wind turbines and their advantages in using strong, consistent ocean winds.

-- Understand the concept of the wind atlas: Get to know the wind atlas and why it can be a valuable tool to assess the quality of a region.
+- Understand the concept of the wind atlas: Get to know the wind atlas and which it can be a valuable tool to assess the quality of a region.

-- Assess and apply wind energy in real-world contexts: Develop an understanding of how different stakeholders see the topic of wind energy and how to come up with a solution that incorporates all viewpoints.
+- Assess and apply wind energy in real-world contexts: Understand how different groups view wind energy and how to develop solutions that include multiple perspectives.

 Exercise: